asadali27232/asadali27232/README.md

 I have recently completed my **Bachelor's degree in Computer Science** at [COMSATS University Islamabad, Lahore Campus](https://lahore.comsats.edu.pk/default.aspx), graduated in **January 2025**.
 My focus lies in creating data-driven solutions and contributing to impactful projects.

-Here’s the improved and complete version of your resignation email:

----

-Subject: Resignation as Associate Python Developer

-Dear HR,

-I am writing to inform you of my resignation from the position of Associate Python Developer at ML1, effective from tomorrow.

-I have been offered a better opportunity that aligns with my career growth and future goals.
-I truly appreciate the support and learning experiences I’ve gained during my time here and will ensure a smooth transition of my responsibilities before my departure.

-Best regards,
-Asad Ali
-Associate Python Developer

----

-Would you like me to make it sound a bit more formal and polished for HR, or keep it short and simple like this version?

 ---

 ## 🔭 Current Focus